hansungk/ruse/README.md

 ## todo

-* gen func params
-  * fix valstack_push_temp to always take the value as an explicit parameter
+* use unions rather than n->children and n->lhs for callexpr
 * type instantiation
 * gen func and if
-* use unions rather than n->children and n->lhs for callexpr
 * strlcpy
 * cleaner emit of loads and stores
 * strings